chrishkchris/singa/doc/en/docs/distributed training.md

 backward_and_partial_update(loss)
 ```

-   It performs asychronous training where one parameter partition is all-reduced per iteration.
+<br />It performs asychronous training where one parameter partition is all-reduced per iteration.